JB-26/web-portfolio-next-gen/posts/2023-12-24-end-of-year.md

 It’s very much in development, but anyone can go ahead and start contributing if they wish.
 However, it is in a state where you could clone the repo, make some changes and deploy to Vercel.
 It’s been a fun side project to work on and I have plans to improve it next year.
 Things I want to do include adding automated tests of some kind.
 I’m hoping that it reaches the big 1.0.0 release next year.

-If you’re curious about the project, go ahead and clone the repo!
+If you’re curious about the project, go ahead, clone the repo and give me some feedback!

 ## A new job